Stakada/TutorQ/README.md

 # SLC app
-North Seattle College Student Learning Center Tutor Session Management System
+SLC app - requests a tutor and tracks tutoring session in North Seattle College Tutoring Center.

 ## Introduction
 In North Seattle College Student Learning Center, clickers, which used to be a tool for students to send request, were not working properly, and session data was not saved in a database.
 Administrators used report sheets to analyze data and flow of the centers.
 Therefore, they could not collect accurate usages and analyze them efficiently.